Shashikumar-ezhilarasu/Visualisation-Dashboard/README.md

 # V-Dashboard

 V-Dashboard is a React-based data visualization dashboard that allows users to upload data files in CSV, JSON, and Excel formats.
-The dashboard fetches data from an API and displays it in various chart formats including line charts, bar charts, and pie charts.
+The dashboard fetches data from an API and displays it in various chart formats including line charts, bar charts, and pie charts

 ## Table of Contents